 The city has a rich cultural life and expats will find plenty to see and do in the form of theatres, cafes, bookshops and cinemas.
 There are also many lively events happening in and around town throughout the year.

 Eating out in Florence

-Florence is home to some of the best Italian food, so expats should be sure to sample at least a few Tuscan delicacies and to adapt to the role of food in Florence.
-For Florentines, socialising is centred around food.
-The morning starts with a coffee at the local espresso bar, where people discuss weather, sports, current events and everything in between.
+Florence is also home to some of the best Italian food, so expats should be sure to sample at least a few Tuscan delicacies and to adapt to the role of food in Florence.
+For Florentines, socialising is centred on food.
+The morning starts with a coffee at the local espresso bar, where people discuss the weather, sports, current events and everything in between.
 Early in the evening, locals return to trendy cafés and bars for an aperitivo.
 While Tuscan-style cooking is naturally popular with the locals, there are many other cuisines on offer, such as Japanese, Spanish, Brazilian, Chinese, Indian and Thai.

 Sports and outdoor activities in Florence